edipofederle/website/posts/2018-11-30-sbcl-with-thread-support-mac-osx.md

 sudo sh install.sh
 ```

 It could take some time to finish.
-To check access the REPL with `scbl`
+To check access the REPL with `SBCL`

 ```lisp